aaronbloomfield/ics/hws/hw-buffer.md

 ```
 $ ./grade < input.txt
 Please enter your name:
-Aaron Bloomfield, your grade on this assignment is an A$
+Albert Einstein, your grade on this assignment is an A$
 ```

 You will notice that the prompt (the '$') is on the same line as the desired grade because of the lack of a newline character in the string.
 You obviously can not put a newline in the string itself, as that would indicate end-of-string, and the rest of your carefully constructed data in input.txt would never make it onto the stack -- so your buffer overflow attack would never occur.